College baseball: Connors loses in Region II; NSU advances in MIAA winner's bracket

 NSU 7, Pitt State 4

-Blaze Brothers’ doubled home the go-ahead runs and Brock Reller’s groundout added insurance in a three-run seventh that gave NSU a 7-4 win over Pitt State in Edmond in the double-elimination portion of the MIAA Tournament.
+Blaze Brothers’ doubled home the go-ahead runs and Brock Reller’s groundout added insurance in a three-run seventh that gave NSU a 7-4 win over Pitt State in Edmond in the double-elimination portion of the MIAA Tournament Thursday.

 The rally capped a run of five unanswered scores.
 Tucker Dunlap’s two-run home run tied the game at 4 in the fourth.